IT box office collection: The demonic clown slaughters competition in US, gets biggest opening in horror genre

 The demonic clown Pennywise, otherwise called ‘It’, is gobbling up the competition.
-Like a juggernaut, this horror film is cutting through the competition like a hot knife through cheese.
-Based on Stephen King’s best selling horror novel and directed by Andrés Muschietti, ‘It’ released on September 8 and has accumulated a staggering $117.2m at US box office, according to .
+Like a juggernaut, this horror film is cutting through the competition.
+Based on Stephen King’s best-selling horror novel and directed by Andrés Muschietti, ‘It’ released on September 8 and has accumulated a staggering $117.2m at US box office, according to .
 That makes the opening of ‘It’ the highest for a horror in the history of cinema and has earned more than double the earlier record holder ‘Paranormal Activity 3′.
 Not just that, it also has the biggest opening ever for a September film belonging to any genre.

 The previous record holder for the biggest horror film opening was ‘Paranormal Activity 3′ which had opened with $52.6m in 2011, and the biggest September debut was ‘Hotel Transylvania 2′ which had grossed $48.5m in 2015.